coyo8/coyo8.github.io/_posts/2017-03-07-Acronyms-for-newbie-stock-investor.md

 Dividend Yield = (Part given to holder/Price of Share) * 100

-Q: If a company is paying high divident yield, doesn't it means it is making great profit?
+Q: If a company is paying high dividend yield, doesn't it means it is making great profit?
 A: Maybe or Maybe Not

 Most of the times the companies which gives lesser dividends are profitable and have high growth rate.
-Why? because they are paying less to the invester saying you will have more profit in future.
+Why? because they are paying less to the investor saying you will have more profit in future.
 On other side if a company is paying high dividend it means it is trying to please the holders by giving back the money.

 Example:
 HDFC: Dividend yield = 1.24%